mrgrain/cdk-esbuild/API.md

 - *Type:* `string` | `string`[] | {[ key: string ]: `string`}

+A relative path or list or map of relative paths to the entry points of your code from the root of the project.

+E.g. `src/index.ts`.

 ---

 ##### `props`<sup>Optional</sup> <a name="@mrgrain/cdk-esbuild.JavaScriptCode.parameter.props"></a>

 - *Type:* [`@mrgrain/cdk-esbuild.JavaScriptCodeProps`](#@mrgrain/cdk-esbuild.JavaScriptCodeProps)

+Props to change the behavior of the bundler.

+Default values for `props.buildOptions`:
+- `bundle=true`
+- `platform=node`
+- `target=nodeX` with X being the major node version running locally

 ---